erithobra/databases/sql-joins-lab/README.md

 ### Requirements

 The ``init_db.sql`` script should:

-- Create the database
+  1. Create the database

-- Create the tables
+  1. Create the tables

-- Populate the tables
+  1. Populate the tables

-The ``queries.sql`` script should:

-- Run three queries, one for each of the following:
+The ``queries.sql`` script should run three queries, one for each of the following:
   1. **Employees working at macys** - the full names of employees working at Macys
   1. **Companies in Boston** - the companies located in Boston
   1. **Employee with the highest salary** - the employee name with the highest salary